Emily Maitlis: The News Agents

 On 22 February 2022, Maitlis announced her resignation from the BBC after signing with Global, the parent of LBC.
 She launched a daily podcast and joint radio show again with ex-BBC journalist Jon Sopel.
 In an address at the 2022 Edinburgh TV Festival, Maitlis cautioned journalists about self-censorship in the name of being reluctant to take on populist critics.
 The News Agents, a daily podcast from Global Media presented by Maitlis, Jon Sopel, and Lewis Goodall, was launched on 30 August 2022.
-The opening edition, titled Trump – Prison or President?, focused on the FBI investigation into Donald Trump's handling of presidential documents, with Anthony Scaramucci, the former White House Director of Communications, appearing as a guest.
+The opening edition, titled "Trump – Prison or President?", concerned the FBI investigation into Donald Trump's handling of presidential documents, with Anthony Scaramucci, the former White House Director of Communications, appearing as a guest.

 Other work

 In May 2023, Maitlis was featured in a two-part Channel 4 documentary called Andrew: The Problem Prince, which explores the events leading up to Prince Andrew's infamous Newsnight interview of 2019.

-In November 2023, Maitlis was named as an executive producer on A Very Royal Scandal with Maitlis being played by Ruth Wilson and Michael Sheen as Prince Andrew.
+In November 2023, Maitlis was named as an executive producer of A Very Royal Scandal, with Maitlis being played by Ruth Wilson and Michael Sheen as Prince Andrew.
 Maitlis hosted overnight coverage of both the 2024 United Kingdom general election and the 2024 United States elections for Channel 4 alongside Krishnan Guru-Murthy.
+In April 2026, Channel 4 commissioned The Epstein Files, an upcoming series presented by Maitlis.

 Personal life

 In 2000, Maitlis married investment manager Mark Gwynne, who is Catholic and from Waters Upton, Shropshire.
 They met while working in Hong Kong.
 She proposed to her husband while on holiday in Mauritius.
-They live in Kensington, London, and have two sons.
+They have lived in Kensington, London, since 2005 and have two sons, born in 2004 and 2006.

-Maitlis is a keen runner and a WellChild Celebrity Ambassador.
-She speaks fluent French, Spanish and Italian.
+Maitlis is a keen runner, and is also an ambassador for WellChild.
+She is fluent in French, Spanish and Italian.
 Maitlis presented the 2012 World Jewish Relief's annual dinner at Guildhall, London.
 While her parents were Jewish, she has said that she is "not very practising".